Ministry for Foreign Affairs (Finland)

 The Ministry for Foreign Affairs (MFA) is a ministry in the Finnish Government and is responsible for preparing and implementing the government's foreign policy.

 Organisation

 The ministry in 2017 has a total budget of 1.079 billion euros, of which 675 million will be spent on development cooperation and 248 million euros on the ministry's operating expenses.
 Upkeep of crisis management troops will cost 50 million euros and civilian personnel 15 million.

 It employs 1,420 people (of whom approximately 74% are women) as well as 980 locally hired personnel and maintains 89 overseas offices housing foreign missions.
 Since 1987 the ministry has been concentrated in the Katajanokka district of Helsinki.

-Two ministers in the current Sanna Marin's government have portfolios relating to the ministry:
+Two ministers in the current Petteri Orpo's government have portfolios relating to the ministry: